defo-project/ech-dev-utils/howtos/cpython.md

 The `configure.ac` script now checks for the `openssl/ech.h` header file in the OpenSSL installation and if that is present and contains some ECH symbols, then `OPENSSL_ECH` is `#define`'d.  `#ifdef OPENSSL_ECH` is then used to protect ECH code.
-If that check fails then 'OPENSSL_NO_ECH' is defined instead.
+If that check fails then `OPENSSL_NO_ECH` is defined instead.
 If ECH is enabled then the SSL module has a boolean called `HAS_ECH` set to 1, othewise that is zero.